activeloopai/deeplake/README.md

 For more advanced data pipelines like uploading large datasets or applying many transformations, please see [docs](http://docs.activeloop.ai).

 ## Things you can do with Hub
-* Store large datasets with version control
+* Store large datasets with version-control
 * Collaborate as in Google Docs: Multiple data scientists working on the same data in sync with no interruptions
 * Access from multiple machines simultaneously
 * Integration with your ML tools like Numpy, Dask, PyTorch, or TensorFlow.